From electrostatic potentials to yet another triangle center: Introduction

 \begin{problem} Suppose that a planar triangle $T$ is a continuous source of charge, which is homogeneously distributed over its surface, i.e.\@ the charge density is constant over the triangle.
 At which point in the same plane the electrostatic potential of $T$ attains its maximum value? \end{problem}

-The above terminology should not be a source of discomfort for a reader with preference for pure mathematical material.
 All physical notions will be accompanied with their precise definitions and the discussion will soon turn into elementary geometrical considerations.
-Let us only recall that the potential of a point source with charge $q$ evaluated at a point that is $r$ units apart is given by $V(r)=k q/r$.
+Let us recall that the potential of a point source with charge $q$ evaluated at a point that is $r$ units apart is given by $V(r)=k q/r$.
 This is merely a restatement of \emph{Coulomb's law} and the constant $k$ is not important for us.
 By ``superposition principle'' for multiple charges it is therefore reasonable to define the potential generated by the whole triangle $T$ as

 for any point $P$ in the plane.
 Here $\lambda$ denotes the two-dimensional Lebesgue measure (i.e.\@ the area measure), $Q$ is an integration variable, and $|PQ|$ denotes the distance between points $P$ and $Q$.
 We are careless about the multiplicative constant or the charge density and we even omit them from writing.
 In Cartesian coordinates the above formula becomes simply